AntonioFerrandiz/AntonioFerrandiz/README.md

 <h1 align="center">Hi 👋, I'm AntonioFerrandiz</h1>
-<h3 align="center">Software Engineering student at Universidad Peruana de Ciencias Aplicadas (UPC) in Peru 🇵🇪.
+<h3 align="center">Bachelor of Software Engineering in Peru 🇵🇪.
 A passionate Backend Software Developer with experience building web applications with Java / C# / Python and other technologies.
 Always in constant learning to keep growing</h3>

 - 🔭 I’m currently working on **Seidor as SAPUI5 Consultant**